aghwotu/clips-project/NOTES.md

 # ZTM Angular - Tutorial notes

+Course: Complete Angular Developer in 2022: Zero to Mastery

 ## Modules

 The module system in Angular helps us to export and import a group of files.
 The modules we create should group files by feature.